Shareuhack | Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (6 Countries)

 Many Taiwanese workers get excited the moment they hear "Taiwan also has a digital nomad visa," but a quick look at the official guidelines reveals the truth: both programs are tools to attract foreign talent to Taiwan.

-Taiwan's Digital Nomad Residency Visa (upgraded to a 2-year validity in 2026): Targets foreign nationals from visa-exempt countries, requiring an annual income of at least USD 40,000 for applicants over 30.
+Taiwan's Digital Nomad Residency Visa (maximum stay of 180 days): Targets foreign nationals from visa-exempt countries, requiring an annual income of at least USD 40,000 for applicants over 30.
 In other words, this is a visa for foreign digital nomads to work in Taiwan — not a visa for Taiwanese workers to go abroad.

 Taiwan Gold Card: A residence permit (1–3 years) with a work permit, again targeting high-end foreign professionals.
 Some fields require a monthly salary of NT$160,000 or more.

 The takeaway is simple: if you're Taiwanese and want to go nomad, you need to apply for another country's digital nomad visa.
-Here are the three most popular and well-established options right now.
+Here are the six most popular or newly launched options right now.

 Your Monthly Income Decides Which Visa You Can Apply For — 90-Second Eligibility Check

-After researching the Japan, Thailand, and Portugal options, I found a harsh truth: for most Taiwanese remote workers, this isn't a question of "which one is best" — it's a matter of "only one actually qualifies."
+After researching six countries' visa options, I found a harsh truth: for most Taiwanese remote workers, this isn't a question of "which one is best" — it's a matter of "only one or two actually qualify."

 Monthly Income RangeAvailable OptionsKey Threshold